 In any case, I wasn't seeking a bra that looked sexy.
 I wanted one that fit well and was comfortable.
 Exactly what the prosthesis would look and feel like, I had no idea, never having seen one before that day.

 I was in for a number of pleasant surprises.
 The first one was the overall demeanor of the tall, elegant young woman who waited on me.
-There was not a bit of pity in her attitude, which was a relief to me, as I didn't want that.
+There was no pity in her attitude, which was a relief to me, as I didn't want that.
 I wanted what I got from her, which was good and efficient service.
-When I told her what I needed, she merely said, "All right.
-Step into the dressing room, and we'll take a look."
-What she had to look at, of course, was my bare chest.

 It took her only a quick glance to see what size prosthesis she needed to select from the storeroom.
 The little sack of silicone that she brought back with her fit me perfectly.
 It was remarkably like my right breast in size, shape, weight, and even color.
 Once the prosthesis was inside a smooth, beige mastectomy bra and on my body, I was surprised and very pleased to see that my torso looked absolutely normal.